The trusted source for

 Initiative sparked by close call with DNR wristband

-In surveying Ohio providers, she adds, "we found 19 different colors [for wristbands], with 28 different meanings.
+In surveying Ohio providers, Weakland says, "we found 19 different colors [for wristbands], with 28 different meanings.
 Sometimes the same color was used for two things.
 For example, emergency department patients had yellow wristbands, and then when they became inpatients, a yellow wristband was for a person who was at high risk for a fall."

 The task force, convened by the Ohio Patient Safety Institute (OPSI), set an ultimate goal of eliminating all wristbands except those used for patient identification, in favor of electronic tracking systems, Weakland says.
 But because many providers are not ready for that step, she adds, an interim goal of standardizing and reducing the colors used for wristbands to four was established.

-"My ultimate mission is a national standard," Weakland notes.
-"Health care professionals go across the nation and, depending on locations, hospitals transfer patients across state borders."
+Weakland's ultimate mission is a national standard.
+"Health care professionals go across the nation and, depending on locations, hospitals transfer patients across state borders," she says.
 Different colors between states can lead to problems, "so we're trying to get our bordering states to have consistent colors."

-The first thing access professionals can do regarding the issue, she suggests, "is try to promote a standardized wristband for patient identification.
-I personally recommend that all [providers] go with white in all locations — ED and ambulatory surgery, for example — not just for inpatients."
+The first thing you can do regarding the issue, she suggests, "is try to promote a standardized wristband for patient identification.
+I personally recommend that all [providers] go with white in all locations … not just for inpatients."

-Depending on the setting, access personnel could potentially also look at DNR wristbands, Weakland says, "because a lot of registrars ask [about DNR instructions] as an initial question.
+Depending on the setting, staff could potentially also look at DNR wristbands, Weakland says, "because a lot of registrars ask [about DNR instructions] as an initial question.
 If that is the case, be aware of the [type of] wristband that is appropriate for their state."

 Some registrars also are in the position of asking about patient allergies, she says, in which case they should be aware of the appropriate wristband for that condition.
 "Red tends to be the wristband color for [allergies] across the country, DNR is mostly purple, and yellow is consistent for fall risk."

-Some states, however, use colors differently, Weakland says, including many that indicate the need for blood products with a red wristband.
+Some states, however, use colors differently, including many that indicate the need for blood products with a red wristband, Weakland says.
 Ohio is the only state that is required by law to indicate a DNR order with white paper inside of a clear wristband, she points out.

 State activists hope to get that law changed, Weakland adds, and because it is under review, the task force is not making a recommendation regarding DNR wristbands at this time.

-While leading-edge hospitals at present are moving toward bar coding as the alternative to banding, Weakland notes, "technology changes so fast that there may be something additional that will be used."
+While leading-edge providers are moving toward bar coding as the alternative to banding, Weakland notes, "technology changes so fast that there may be something additional that will be used."

-Another task force recommendation that relates to registration personnel, she adds, is that patients remove community wristbands such as the "Live Strong" band inspired by Lance Armstrong during their hospital stay.
+Another task force recommendation that relates to registration personnel, she adds, is that patients remove community wristbands such as the "Live Strong" band inspired by Lance Armstrong.